 Support & Sponsors

-The Penn I-Corps Site is an NSF program designed to facilitate commercialization of university research.
-The accelerator is a joint collaboration between the Penn Center for Innovation (PCI), Penn Law’s Detkin IP and Technology Clinic, the City of Philadelphia, Ben Franklin Technology Partners of SE PA, Wharton Entrepreneurship, and Penn Medicine Center for Health Care Innovation.
+The Penn I-Corps Site is an NSF program designed to facilitate the commercialization of university research.
+The program is housed at the Penn Center for Innovation (PCI).
 It was established in 2015.

-Penn I-Corps is supported by the National Science Foundation under Grant Number 1450467
+Penn I-Corps is supported by the National Science Foundation under Grant Number IIP2044502

 I-Corps is currently sponsored by Pearl Cohen.
 Our first corporate sponsor was PwC.